-- 3. The minimum width of parking areas and driveways shall be paved with concrete or asphalt. - c.
+- 3. The minimum dimension of the parking stall is 9' x 20' and shall have a surface consisting of either asphalt, concrete, pavers, gravel, or road base. - c.
 The City has discretion to pursue the following concerning internal accessory dwelling units: - i.
 The City may hold a lien against a property containing an internal accessory dwelling unit in accordance with Subsection 4; and - ii.
 The City may record a notice for an internal accessory dwelling unit in accordance with Subsection 5.